 33 Yang Zhu (2005).
-'The Records of Tax, Corvee and Rituals of Gengma Chieftain' in Yang Zhu translated, The Translation of the History of Gengma Chieftain (Gengma: The County Bureau of Local Gazetteers), p.
+'The Records of Tax, Corvée and Rituals of Gengma Chieftain' in Yang Zhu translated, The Translation of the History of Gengma Chieftain (Gengma: The County Bureau of Local Gazetteers), p.
 42.

 34 'Records about Yunnan in the Qing Code' in Fang Guoyu (ed.)
 (2001).
-Yunnan Historical Materials Collection, volume 8 (Kunming: Yunnan University Press), p.
-127 & p.
-178. All capitation of Yunnan were converted to be hidage in 1726, and "the barbarians (yi ren)" was one of two categories of household registration, another one was "the commoners", rather than the Han.
+Yunnan Historical Materials Collection, volume 8 (Kunming: Yunnan University Press), pp. 127, 178.
+All capitation fees of Yunnan were converted to be hidage (the fixed tax paid for forming lands) in 1726, and 'the barbarians (yi ren)' was one of two categories of household registration, another one was 'the commoners', rather than the Han.
 In Mianning military county of Shunning Prefecture, and in Yong Chang Prefecture, intermarriage between the Yi (Dai) and the commoners (Min) household categories was banned in 1757.
-The Qing government wanted to separate the Hunan and Jiangxi guest settlers from the natives but this policy was not successful.
+The Qing government wanted to separate the Hunan and Jiangxi guest settlers from the natives but this policy was unsuccessful.